Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

 # Orthogonal Matching Pursuit (OMP) Project

-This repository contains the implementation and analysis of the **Orthogonal Matching Pursuit (OMP)** algorithm, completed as part of the CS/MA 321 Numerical Analysis final project.
+This repository contains the implementation and analysis of the **Orthogonal Matching Pursuit** algorithm, completed as part of the CS/MA 321 Numerical Analysis final project.
 OMP is a greedy algorithm designed for finding sparse solutions to underdetermined linear systems where there are more variables than constraints ($m \ll n$).

 ---